kjain93/verb-knowledge-in-LLMs/README.md

-# Can you buy a candle using a fan?
-Or extinguish it?
-LLMs don't have common sense knowledge about Hindi verbs
+## Benchmark for Hindi verbs
-This repository contains the code and datasets for "Can you buy a candle using a fan?
-Or extinguish it?
-LLMs don't have common sense knowledge about Hindi verbs" submitted to ACL Rolling Review.
+This repository contains the code and datasets for "A benchmark for Hindi verb argument alternations" commited to EMNLP 2025
 ## Directory Structure
 * datasets/minimal_pair
-  * minimal_pair sets for acceptability judgement task
+  * minimal_pair sets for acceptability judgement task in json format
 * datasets/prefix
   * sentential prefix for cloze task
+* code for calculating P(LL) for models